efoster9/interactive-web/unit-3-advanced-dom/unit-3-overview.md

 ---
-description: How can I create well designed and accessible webpages with HTML and CSS?
+description: What data structures, algorithms, and resources can I use to enhance the quality and efficiency of my Javascript backend.
 ---

-# 🔮 Unit 1 Overview
+# 🔮 Unit 3 Overview

 ### Overview

-In this first unit, students begin building webpages using HTML and CSS.
-They will learn how to organize their pages using CSS Grid and Flexbox, as well as CSS Frameworks such as Bulma.
-Students will also focus on Breakpoints to ensure their pages work on a variety of devies, as well as accessibility so the pages are usable by everyone who may want to engage with them.

-To finish the unit, students will create a final project page utilizing all of the skills they have learned before continuing on to learn about making websites interactive in unit 2.

-### Nota Bene

-This unit, as much of the curriculum, is structured in both _lessons_ and _labs._ Lessons are primarily teacher-led activities - often via code alongs - supplemented with some space for students to practice.
-Labs are _exclusively_ opportunities for students to practice and express themselves.

-Suggested durations are given for each, but assume that most will take more than one day; a good pacing goal is to get through 1-2 lessons and 1-2 labs per week, which will vary week to week based on the depth of content being covered.
+In this unit, students learn fundamental data structures, iterative methods, and mutability.
+They get an opportunity to see and create algorithms, and later in the unit, they learn to use javascript methods that create DOM elements and store data in local storage.

+The main concepts that students should take away from this unit is working with arrays, objects, and iteration with them.
+The other topics though essential for a well rounded programmer are not essential to master in order to move on to the next unit.

+There is no final project for this unit.
+[Insert rationale]

 ### NYS Standards

-**NB:** _HTML and CSS are considered 'mark-up' languaes, not programming languages.
+**NB:** _HTML and CSS are considered 'mark-up' languages, not programming languages.
 As such, many Computational Thinking skills will be better addressed in future units._

 * **9-12.DL.1** Type proficiently on a keyboard.
 * **9-12.DL.2** Communicate and work collaboratively with others using digital tools to support individual learning and contribute to the learning of others.